lelandwilliams/Nim/README.md

 It implements the algorithm by [Mike Weimerskich](http://www-users.math.umn.edu/~weim0024/), as described in [his paper](http://library.msri.org/books/Book63/files/131106-Weimerskirch.pdf)

+## Full Documentation

+See the [Wiki](https://github.com/lelandwilliams/Nim/wiki) for full documentation, examples, design notes, and other information.

 ## Example Session
 To use the program interactively, open a terminal, enter the directory where the code is and type `./Nim, then simply follow the prompts.
 Here's an example:
 ```